 Our board of directors adopted our 2014 Equity Incentive Plan, or our 2014 Plan, on August 29, 2014, and our stockholders approved our 2014 Plan on March 3, 2015.
-Prior to the effectiveness of the registration statement of which this prospectus forms a part, our 2014 Plan was terminated and we will not grant any additional awards under our 2014 Plan.
+Our 2014 Plan was terminated prior to our initial public offering and we will not grant any additional awards under our 2014 Plan.
 However, our 2014 Plan will continue to govern the terms and conditions of the outstanding awards granted under our 2014 Plan prior to its termination.